KelvinHere/Yoga_Milestone_4/testing.md

 1. **checkout**
 - **Valid requests**
-    - GET request renders `checkout/checkout.html` with the checkout form and card payment option
+    - GET: Request renders `checkout/checkout.html` with the checkout form and card payment option
-    - POST request creates OrderForm and associated LineItems
+    - POST: Request with correct field entries and card details creates an OrderForm and associated LineItems
+    - STRIPE: When processing the order, when stripe returns a patmentIntent.status = succeeded, the order form will be submit to the checkout view and the cusotmer will have access to their purchases (see checkout success below).

 - **Error and Invalid request handling**